tekknolagi/tekknolagi.github.com/_posts/2025-06-24-heating-water-from-afar.md

 <i>especially</i> not this post) as engineering advice.</b>

 My parents' house has an on-demand water heater for energy efficiency reasons.
-This has a small drawback: you have to press a button to turn prime the water heater and then wait 2-5 minutes before showering.
+This has a small drawback: you have to press a button to prime the water heater and then wait 2-5 minutes before showering.

 This turns into a somewhat bigger drawback for the one room for which it's just Not Possible to wire up a button.
 The water heater company hypothetically sells